yunes-0840/Craftus-Redesigned/README.md

+You may know me for my previous name GamesSanti or for my modification on Craftus Reloaded.
+I did this to learn more about programming and to have some fun, the idea was stolen from @duffparis, which posted some years ago a modified version of his to reddit, as nothing was published, I made it myself.
+Tried to get in contact with duff, had no success but, he follows me on github now so I least know that he ain’t dead. @cooolgamer also hopped in this project to help me but nothing much was done, also, but he is still a cool person, go check his other stuff.
+Anyways, I’ve stopped doing this because I didn’t find it enjoyable anymore, if you want to do anything with this, go all on out, I wont touch this project anymore.

 Craftus Redisigned is a modified version of Craftus Reloaded : https://github.com/RSDuck/craftus_reloaded.

 After launching it for the first time, you can change the controls in `sd:/craftus_redesigned/options.ini`.